heffra/superheffra/README.md

 # superheffra
 My Basic

-it's some my code in basic learning code python , have fun ~
+it's some my code in basic learning python , have fun ~